 In 1877, at age 45, Zelie Martin died of breast cancer.
 Louis and his daughters moved to Lisieux.
 Gradually his daughters left to enter the convent.
 Despite his loneliness he said: “It is a great, great honor for me that the Good Lord desires to take all of my children.
 If I had anything better, I would not hesitate to offer it to him.”
 Louis died in 1894 after suffering greatly, including a three-year stay in a psychiatric hospital.

-Louis and Zelie Martin were beatified by Pope Benedict XVI in 2008.
-Their feast day is July 12.
+Louis and Zelie Martin were beatified by Pope Benedict XVI in 2008 and canonized by Pope Francis in 2015.
+Their feast day is July 12, though a liturgical celebration in their honor is not included in the current General Roman Calendar.

 In a Christian marriage spouses strive to lead each other to holiness.
 Louis and Zelie Martin show how a marriage not only benefits the couple, but their children, the Church and society.